Embedding in Recommender Systems: A Survey: Embedding Learning of Matrix Format

 Contrasting the aforementioned method, a fusion of factorization machines (FM) and deep neural networks (DNNs) provides an avenue for alleviating the manual feature engineering burden inherent in certain DNNs.
 Notably, Google's Wide \& Deep~\cite{cheng2016wide} represents a significant advancement in recommendation systems.
 This model effectively tackles the challenges of memorization and generalization by capturing interactions between low-dimensional and high-dimensional features.
 However, it still requires artificial feature engineering for the Wide component's input.
 Huawei's DeepFM~\cite{guo2017deepfm} builds upon the Wide \& Deep framework, replacing the Wide component with FM.
 By sharing the embedding part between FM and Deep components, training efficiency improves.
 Importantly, DeepFM dispenses with pre-training FM and artificial feature engineering, achieving simultaneous learning of low-dimensional and high-dimensional feature interactions.
 Further progress, building upon Wide \& Deep~\cite{cheng2016wide} and DeepFM~\cite{guo2017deepfm}, centers on enhancing explicit higher-dimensional feature interactions, particularly through cross-product computations.
 Deep \& Cross Network (DCN)~\cite{wang2017deep}, an initial approach in this direction, adopts a cross-network instead of FM, replacing the Wide component.
-While promising, DCN might not universally suit all scenarios. xDeepFM~\cite{lian2018xdeepfm} achieves simplification by presenting a compressed interaction network (CIN) based on DCN~\cite{wang2017deep}, and the way of learning feature interaction is changed to a vector-wise idea referred to FM~\cite{rendle2010factorization}, which means calculating dot-product and then learning the explicit interactions.
-AutoInt~\cite{song2019autoint} shares similarities with models like DCN~\cite{wang2017deep} and xDeepFM~\cite{lian2018xdeepfm}, all aimed at capturing explicit high-dimensional feature interactions.
-However, AutoInt differentiates itself by sidestepping the combination of a cross-network and deep neural network.
+While promising, DCN might not universally suit all scenarios. xDeepFM~\cite{lian2018xdeepfm} achieves simplification by presenting a compressed interaction network (CIN) based on DCN~\cite{wang2017deep}, and the way of learning feature interaction is changed to a vector-wise way.
+However, AutoInt differentiates itself by sidestepping the combination of a cross-network and a deep neural network.
 Instead, it directly integrates an interacting layer after the embedding phase.